Replacing a Gibson adjustable bridge

 Sorry for the shadow here, but what I have is a thin maple patch big enough

 to cover all the holes.
-The guitar had a very adequate bridgeplate already.
+The guitar had an adequate bridgeplate already.

-To glue this patch in properly, you need to make precise marks you can see from outside through the holes.
+To glue this patch in properly, you need to make precise marks on the bridgeplate patch that you can see from outside through the holes.

 Always doing a dry run makes sure you have it right when you actually glue it.

-Note also the long line with the two crossmarks for locating it to the outside
+Note also the rear long line with the two crossmarks for locating it to the two outside

 Now put the above rig in through the hole until the marks (see them?) line up with the holes, like this:

-You want to make sure it's going in without hitting braces or anything else.
+The caul is thick, not just for strength, but because you want to make sure it's going in without the clamps hitting braces or anything else.

 Use a mirror and a light to check inside.